billycwong19/navbar_1/README.md

 # navbar_1
-navbar_1 used flexbox to create nabber
+navbar_1 used flexbox to create navbar